Morgan Brittany

-Morgan Brittany (born Suzanne Cupito) is an American actress.
-She is best-known for her role as Katherine Wentworth, the scheming younger half-sister of Pamela Ewing and Cliff Barnes, on the prime-time soap opera Dallas.
+Morgan Brittany (born Suzanne Cupito; December 5, 1951) is an American actress.
+She began her career as a child appearing in the film Gypsy (1962) and in a 1963 episode of The Twilight Zone, "Valley of the Shadow".
+She went on to appear in Stage to Thunder Rock (1964) and Yours, Mine and Ours.
+In the 1970s, Brittany began work as a model joining Ford Models.
+She played Vivien Leigh in films The Day of the Locust (1975), Gable and Lombard (1976) and The Scarlett O'Hara War (1980).
+Brittany is best-known for portraying Katherine Wentworth, the scheming younger half-sister of Pamela Ewing and Cliff Barnes, on the primetime soap opera Dallas (1981–1985, 1987).

 Career

 Early child career

 Los Angeles-born Suzanne Cupito began her acting career as a child under her real name.
 She appeared on many programs in the 1950s and 1960s, beginning at age five in a 1957 episode of the CBS television network anthology series Playhouse 90 (or at that same age in an episode of Sea Hunt).
-In January 1960, she displayed her talent as a ballet dancer on The Dinah Shore Chevy Show.
-Three months later, she followed that up with her first of three Twilight Zone episodes, uncredited as a little girl in "Nightmare as a Child".
-She also portrayed Sissy Johnson in the season four episode "Valley of the Shadow" and the vicious brat Susan in the season five episode "Caesar and Me".
+In January 1960, Cupito displayed her talent as a ballet dancer on The Dinah Shore Chevy Show.
+Three months later, she followed that up with her first of three Twilight Zone episodes, appearing as a little girl in "Nightmare as a Child", for which she remained uncredited on-screen despite having dialogue.
+Cupito also portrayed Sissy Johnson in the season-four episode "Valley of the Shadow" and the vicious brat Susan in the season-five episode "Caesar and Me" (as Susanne Cupito).

-She was featured in the musical film Gypsy (1962), as Baby June.
+Cupito was featured in the musical film Gypsy (1962), as Baby June.
 She appeared in the episode "Daughter for a Day" on ABC's My Three Sons (1962) as Jeannie Hill.
-She appeared in the episode "Daddy Went Away" on CBS's Gunsmoke (May 11, 1963) as Jessica Damon.
-She appeared uncredited in the birthday party and school house scenes in Alfred Hitchcock's The Birds (1963).
+Cupito appeared in the episode "Daddy Went Away" on CBS's Gunsmoke (May 11, 1963) as Jessica Damon.
+She appeared uncredited in the birthday party and schoolhouse scenes in Alfred Hitchcock's The Birds (1963).